 It’s the phase when the uterus lining or the endometrial lining is shed off from the body.
 It’s marked as the day1 of periods which normally lasts for 3 to 7 days.
-The endometrial fluid is composed of the blood, cells from the lining of the uterus (endometrial cells) and mucus.
+The endometrial fluid is composed of the blood, cells from the lining of the uterus (endometrial cells), and mucus.

 Followed by hormonal stimulation, the ovary produces around 5 to 20 follicles (tiny nodules or cysts), which bead on the surface.
 Each follicle consists of an immature egg.
 Out of these, only one follicle matures into an egg.
 Finally, a mature egg follicle releases an egg from one of the two ovaries.
 The follicular growth also stimulates the lining of the uterus to thicken in preparation for a possible pregnancy.

 This is also known as the Mid-cycle phase.
 It is marked by the release of a mature egg from the surface of the ovary.
 Day 13-17 is mostly the period of ovulation.
-Various hormones trigger the ovulation and simultaneously release the egg into the fallopian tubes.
+Various hormones trigger ovulation and simultaneously release the egg into the fallopian tubes.
 The egg swiftly moves through the fallopian tubes towards the uterus.
 If fertilization occurs within 24 hours, the egg turns into an embryo.
 If not, it dies and disintegrates.

-Hormones are chemical messengers in the body, directing the body what to do when.
+Hormones are chemical messengers in the body, directing the body what to do and when.
 They are produced and released by endocrine organs.
 The menstrual cycle is also a process controlled by hormones in the female body.
 Some exclusive female hormones are released to bring about every cycle of menstruation.
-Varying levels of hormones- Estrogen, Progesterone, Luteinizing Hormone (LH), and Follicle Stimulating Hormone (FSH) direct different phases of the menstrual cycle.
+Varying levels of hormones- Estrogen, Progesterone, Luteinizing Hormone (LH), and Follicle Stimulating Hormone (FSH) different direct phases of the menstrual cycle.

-Rising levels of LH which are also prompted by the hypothalamus and released by the pituitary gland trigger the ovulation and lead to the release of the egg in fallopian tubes.
+Rising levels of LH which are also prompted by the hypothalamus and released by the pituitary gland trigger ovulation and lead to the release of the egg in fallopian tubes.

 It is the hormone that prompts the growth of the uterine lining or the endometrial lining.